 Competition successes include first prize at the Maria Callas Brazilian Singing Competition and the Revelation Singer Prize at the Linus Lerner International Singing Competition.
-He recently won the Blyth-Buesst Operatic Prize at the Academy, where he is now studying for his Advanced Diploma at Royal Academy Opera.
+He recently won the Blyth-Buesst Operatic Prize at the Academy, where he is now studying on the Royal Academy Opera course.

-Vitor’s scholarship is co-funded by the Fordyce Award.
+Vitor’s Bicentenary Scholarship is co-funded by the Fordyce Award.

 Pianist Junyan Chen’s ambitious solo and ensemble playing lends itself to a varied repertoire, from classical to contemporary.